Updated for tax year 2025.

 Any amount you pay your adult child, either in your business or for personal services, is not a gift.
 However, the amount you pay must be reasonable, and the child must have actually done the work.

 If you pay your adult child in your business, you can deduct the amount you pay them as a business expense.
-It’s a win-win situation — you avoid the possibility of gift tax and lower your tax bill, while your child feels useful and doesn’t need to feel guilty about accepting help.
+This can be a win-win situation — you avoid the possibility of gift tax and lower your tax bill, while your child feels useful and doesn’t need to feel guilty about accepting help.

-This lifetime exclusion amount is accurate as of 2023 and may change in future years (for example, it was only $12.06 million in 2022).
+This lifetime exclusion amount is accurate as of 2025 and set to increase to $15 million in 2026.

-But even if you do not owe gift tax, you must file Form 709 for each year in which you gift your adult child more than $17,000.
+Even if you do not owe gift tax, you must still file Form 709 for each year in which you gift your adult child more than the annual exclusion ($19,000 in 2024).